 Europäische und Internationale Kooperationen

-In den vergangen Jahren war das ICBT sehr erfolgreich Drittmittel und Forschungskooperationen in der Schweiz und in Europa zu akquirieren.
-Insbesondere durch unsere EU Funding Expertin Dr. Agnes Zoller hat das ICBT eine sehr erfolgreiche international ausgerichtete Innovationsstrategie und es gelang auf der europäischen Ebene zahlreiche Kooperationen mit Industriepartner und anderen Forschungseinrichtungen einzugehen und Mittel der Europäischen Union (EU) einzuwerben.
+In den vergangen Jahren war das ICBT sehr erfolgreich, Drittmittel und Forschungskooperationen in der Schweiz und in Europa zu akquirieren.
+Dank international ausgerichteter Innovationsstrategie gelang es, auf der europäischen Ebene zahlreiche Kooperationen mit Industriepartnern und anderen Forschungseinrichtungen einzugehen und Mittel der Europäischen Union (EU) einzuwerben.

 Horizon 2020 Success

 The Institute of Chemistry and Biotechnology (ICBT) has been remarkably successful in the first calls of Horizon 2020, winning three proposals bringing in total approximately 2 million euros for the institute, thanks to our excellent research and outstanding scientists, cutting-edge technologies, and strong European R&I strategy as well as efficient professional networks.
-For more information please contact Dr. Agnes Zoller.
+For more information please contact Prof. Dr. Christian Hinderling.

 At the moment we are working on three Horizon 2020 projects under the SPIRE umbrella: